n3rvcpp/n3rv/doxygen/breathe/source/start_requirements.rst

 n3rv is mainly designed to work on Unix systems, although the windows-native porting effort shouldn't be that hard.
 Nevertheless, if you plan to use n3rv on Windows environments, i highly recommand that you use a cygwin environment to build the n3rv library.

-|
-|Note that you can setup a full cygwin environment on windows using the resources located here: https://cygwin.com/install.html
+| Note that you can setup a full cygwin environment on windows using https://cygwin.com/install.html

-|
-|So in definitive and in order to build and use n3rv, you will need:
+So in definitive and in order to build and use n3rv, you will need:

 - A Linux/*BSD System or Cygwin env
 - git